cmidgley/DI/README.md

 This fork has been made to manage changes necessary to use with an embedded JavaScript framework called [ModdableSDK](https://github.com/Moddable-OpenSource/moddable).
 There are five main changes:

 1. Addition of a [ttypescript](https://github.com/cevek/ttypescript) module to allow for compiling with the command `ttsc` using the required DI transformer.
 Also updated `package.json` to use a `postinstall` script to load the required modules.
 2. Addition of a new singleton for `DIContainer` as static member `DIContainer.container()`.
 Primary intended use is for libraries where the library wishes to be consumable from code that might not use or instantiate `DIContainer`.
 By having the library import code define the injections using the shared singleton instance, the library can operate stand-alone, while still working with other libraries or main application that consumes `DIContainer`.
 3. Addition of a `manifest.json` file required by Moddable to control the build.
    This file is similar to a `package.json` file used by Node, but has a different format and technique to include files.
 4. A change to `di-container.ts` to resolve a typescript error due to a missing cast.
 5. Remove `dist` from .gitignore so that we can check in the typescript compiled files.
 This is a bit of a hack, as we should publish a package.
 Hopefully once this is resolved the changes can be pulled into `wessberg/di` to avoid all of this!
+6. Improved some error handling, with better hints when the transformer isn't working and constructor exceptions now throw the original error rather than one that is likely less descriptive.

 Using this requires changing the typescript compiler from `tsc` to `ttsc` in the Moddable `manifest.json` file, and setting up the TypeScript to use the `di` tranformer.
 This is done by adding the following to `manifest.json`: